-First and foremost is reduced commuting.
+First and foremost is reduced commuting as people adopt more flexible working arrangements.
 This will be focussed on 'location independent' jobs, i.e., the jobs which can most easily be done without being at the workplace.
-As an example, the analysis presented in Figure 16.3 shows the number of jobs in the Information & Communication, Professional, Scientific & Technical and Financial and Insurance Services industries in the City of Edinburgh, by datazone.
+As an example, the analysis presented in Figure 17.3 shows the number of jobs in the 'Information & Communication', 'Professional, Scientific & Technical' and 'Financial and Insurance Services' industries in the City of Edinburgh, by datazone.8 the conventional working day means that peak hour demand for public transport could be significantly reduced.
+This could have implications for high-capacity public transport provision both now and with respect to future investments.